walters954/build-together-salesforce-certification-calculator/README.md

 # Salesforce Certification Calculator
 ### _[Salesforce Mentor - Build Together](https://courses.salesforcementor.com/)_

 A month-long project you build on a team of 2-3 with other learning Salesforce developers.
 Small teams will work together to complete development assignments.
-A weekly meeting with experienced developers to go over questions and review code.
-Get actual hands-on experience by working on projects, in a team with requirements.
+Join weekly meetings with experienced developers to go over questions and review code.

 ## Overview
-Create to calculate the weighted score from Salesforce certifications available on Trailhead.
+Create an LWC calculator for Salesforce certifications.
 Use LWC, HTML, JS, CSS, and other Salesforce development frameworks to create a UI and backend to dynamically render and calculate the scores.
 [All certification calculations can be found on Trailhead on the exam guides.](https://trailhead.salesforce.com/en/credentials/administratoroverview/)
-- Initially start with PD1 then change program to be dynamic.
+- Start with PD1 then update the calculator to work with other certifications.

 ## Project Requirements
-- ~~Ability to select multiple certifications to calculate score - fields will be dynamic~~
+- Ability to select multiple certifications to calculate score - fields will be dynamic
 - Ability to input certification scored for each section of platform developer 1 certification
 - Button to initiate the calculate functionality
 - Once calculated show your score compared to the score needed to pass